HimoriK/awesome-math/README.md

 * [Trigonometry](http://www.mecmath.net/trig/trigbook.pdf)

 ## Magazines

-* [Quanta Magazine](https://www.quantamagazine.org/mathematics/) - Features latest research breakthroughs in an accessible style for non-experts.
 * [Bulletin of the American Mathematical Society](https://www.ams.org/journals/bull/all_issues.html) - Expository articles on contemporary mathematical research, written in a way that gives insight to mathematicians who may not be experts in the particular topic.
-* [Notices of the American Mathematical Society](http://www.ams.org/cgi-bin/notices/amsnotices.pl?article_id=fullissue&article_type=gallery&gallery_type=fullissue) - Publicizes activities of the Society and features surveys, reports, news, announcements, and opinions on industry trends, academia, and research.
-* [European Mathematical Society Magazine](https://euromathsoc.org/magazine) - The Magazine features announcements about meetings and conferences, articles outlining current trends in scientific development, reports on member societies, and many other informational items.
+Useful, many articles dating back to early 1900s
 * [Mathematics Today by Institute of Mathematics and its Applications](https://ima.org.uk/publications/mathematics-today/) - News, opinions, and articles related to mathematics, so the reader stays updated.
+Interesting posts
 * [Crux Mathematicorum by Canadian Mathematical Society](https://cms.math.ca/publications/crux/) - source of unique and challenging mathematical problems designed for the secondary and undergraduate levels.
 It includes an Olympiad Corner which is helpful for math competitions.
+Hyper-organized open resources

 ## Blogs

 * [BetterExplained](https://betterexplained.com/) - Maintained by Kalid Azad
-* [MathematicsIsAScience](https://calculus123.com/wiki/Peter_Saveliev) - Peter Saveliev (Professor of mathematics at Marshall University, Huntington WV, USA)

 ## Misc
 * [Areas of mathematics on Wikipedia](https://en.wikipedia.org/wiki/Areas_of_mathematics)
-* [List of electronic textbooks](http://faculty.atu.edu/mfinan/nnotes.html) - Marcel B. Finan (Arkansas Tech University)
+* [List of electronic textbooks](http://faculty.atu.edu/mfinan/nnotes.html) - Marcel B. Finan (Arkansas Tech University) some old resources, 2003-2020?
-* [Topology Atlas](http://at.yorku.ca/topology/) some specific branch of math that isn't discussed much
 * [Recreations in Math](http://djm.cc/library/Recreations_in_Mathematics_Licks_edited.pdf) - H. E. Licks (1917) this is a pretty interesting book, it goes over the history of math
 * [Magic Squares and Cubes](http://djm.cc/library/Magic_Squares_Cubes_Andrews_edited.pdf) - W. S. Andrews (1917) goes over magic squares and their history, interesting but extra material
-* [Convex Optimization](https://web.stanford.edu/~boyd/cvxbook/) advanced math book, not necessary

 # Lecture Notes

 ## Foundations of Mathematics
 ### Transition To Pure Rigour Math
 * [Basic Concepts of Mathematics](http://www.trillia.com/zakon1.html) - Elias Zakon
-* [Book of Proof](https://www.people.vcu.edu/~rhammack/BookOfProof/) - Richard Hammak (Virginia Commonwealth University)

 ### Set Theory